Document Type

 Police brutality is at the center of a growing national conversation on state power, race, and our problematic law enforcement culture.
 Focus on police conduct, in particular when and whether it should be criminal, is on the minds of scholars and political actors like never before.
 Yet this new focus has brought up a host of undertheorized questions about how the police are treated when they become the subject of criminal prosecutions.

-This extra criminal process for the police has led to what many see as a lack of criminal accountability.
+This thorough criminal process has led to what many see as a lack of criminal accountability for police.
 In response, scholars and politicians have called for prosecutors to treat the police more like other suspects: to strip the police of the precharge/preindictment process they receive.
 Here, I argue that the reverse solution is far more powerful: prosecutors should extend the precharge and preindictment process they give police to all criminal suspects.
 A host of reformative possibilities would flow from more careful investigation and evidence weighing before a criminal suspect is charged or indicted.
 Moreover, reallocating resources to this important moment in the criminal justice process could reduce the untenable costs of our overburdened system.